Bidhyadiana/Bidhyadiana-CODING-SAMURAI-INTERNSHIP-TASKS/README.md

 # Bidhyadiana-CODING-SAMURAI-INTERNSHIP-TASKS
-Web Development Internship" at Coding Samurai .
-As an Intern, I have full confidence in my ability to approach each assigned task with enthusiasm and dedication.
+Welcome to the Web Development Internship Tasks Repository!
+This repository contains all the tasks and projects completed during my Web Development internship at Coding Samurai.